Ariana Grande's Makeup Artist Shares a Megawatt Highlight Tip

 Long, high ponytail, cat-eye, brilliant highlight—Ariana Grande's signature look is dangerously amazing.

-Not only is the look bold, but you spot her megawatt radiance from across the stadium, in the nose-bleed seats, without squinting.
+Not only is the look bold, but you can spot her megawatt radiance from across the stadium, in the nose-bleed seats, without squinting.
 Daniel Chinchilla, the makeup artist responsible for her beauty during the Dangerous Woman Tour, revealed how he completes an Ariana-inspired look with ease on E!'s Freestyle...and it's easier than we imagined.

 "I'm not supposed to tell you guys this," he told co-hosts Vanessa Grimaldi and Zuri Hall.
 "I'm revealing industry secrets."